 The freelance method of earning income from your blog doesn’t really involve your blog at all.

 You can offer your expertise as a freelancer, which will allow you to earn more with less investment upfront than other methods on this list.

 Freelancing has a lot of potential for earnings, but it can also be time intensive.
-While other ways to make money blogging are focused on passive income, this method relies on your own time and work ethic.
+Can you make money blogging in other ways?
+While many are focused on passive income, this method relies on your own time and work ethic.